This Meyer lemon syrup, made with lemons and sugar, has a very giftable sweet tart lemon thing going on that’s luscious as caramel.

 - 3/4 cups (180 milliliters) cold water

 - 1. Combine the sugar, salt, and water in a medium or large saucepan.
 Attach a candy thermometer or deep-fry thermometer to the side of the pan.
-Place over medium-high heat and gently simmer, without stirring but instead gently tilting the pan to swirl the mixture, until the syrup reaches a honey-like consistency and darkens to an amber-ish color similar to that of a tarnished copper penny, 15 to 20 minutes.
+Place over medium-high heat and gently simmer, without stirring but instead gently tilting the pan on the burner to swirl the mixture, until the syrup reaches a honey-like consistency and darkens to an amber-ish color similar to that of a tarnished copper penny, 15 to 20 minutes.
 This should happen when the mixture reaches around 325°F (163°C).
 Be ready to move quickly when the mixture reaches this point.

-- 2. Remove the pot from the heat and stir in the lemon juice.
+- 2. Immediately remove the pot from the heat and stir in the lemon juice.
 It will bubble, spatter, and appear to seize up, so take care but keep stirring until it returns to a smooth syrupy consistency.
 (Quite honestly, you may want to use a long-handled spoon and maybe even wear oven mitts for this part.)
 When the syrup becomes smooth again, return the pan to the heat.
-Continue stirring and cooking until the lemon syrup reaches 218°F (104°C), which may take as little as 1 to 3 minutes.
+Continue stirring and cooking until the lemon syrup reaches 218°F (104°C), which could take as little as 1 to 3 minutes.
 Remove the pan from the heat and carefully stir in the lemon zest.
 (We suggest you start with 2 tablespoons zest and add more only if desired, keeping in mind that Meyer lemon zest is more bitter than that of a typical lemon.)

-- 3. If keeping the syrup in the fridge and consuming it within a few weeks, divide it among 2 half-pint (250-milliliter) jars, screw on the lids, and refrigerate.
-You cannot leave the syrup at room temperature since it has not been canned using a traditional water bath, but this makes a small batch, so you shouldn’t have any problems getting through it.
+- 3. If keeping the syrup in the fridge and consuming it within a few weeks, divide the syrup between 2 half-pint (250-milliliter) jars, screw on the lids, and refrigerate.
+You can’t leave the syrup at room temperature since it hasn’t been canned using a traditional water bath, but this makes a small batch, so you shouldn’t have any problems getting through it.
 Keep in mind the bitter and sweet flavors of the marmalade will meld with time, so give it at least several days prior to sampling.